vulchivijay/react-chat-app/README.md

 # react-chat-app
-Building a chat application with React with Firebase
+Building a chat application with React and Firebase